anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter03.rst

 The multi tenancy service permits hosting of several VNF projects with the assurance of isolated environments for each project.
-Tenants or confusingly “Projects” in OpenStack are isolated environments that enable workloads to be logically separated from each other with:
+Tenants or confusingly "Projects" in OpenStack are isolated environments that enable workloads to be logically separated from each other with:

 -  differentiated set of associated users
--  role-based access of two levels – admin or member (see :ref:`chapters/chapter06:rbac`).
+-  role-based access of two levels - admin or member (see :ref:`chapters/chapter06:rbac`).
 -  quota system to provide maximum resources that can be consumed.

 This RA does not intend to restrict how workloads are distributed across